Dre Greenlaw: 2019 season

 Greenlaw was drafted by the San Francisco 49ers in the fifth round (148th overall) of the 2019 NFL draft.
 He was drafted after the 49ers traded linebacker Dekoda Watson to acquire the 148th pick.

-Greenlaw made his NFL debut in the season-opening 31–17 road victory over the Tampa Bay Buccaneers, recording four tackles.
-During a Week 9 28–25 road victory over the Arizona Cardinals, he recorded four tackles and his first NFL sack on Kyler Murray.
-In the next game against the Seattle Seahawks on Monday Night Football, Greenlaw recorded eight tackles, a pass deflection, and his first NFL interception off of Russell Wilson in a 27–24 overtime loss.
-The following week against the Cardinals, Greenlaw recorded 10 tackles as the 49ers won by a score of 36–26.
+Greenlaw made his NFL debut in the season-opener against the Tampa Bay Buccaneers and finished the 31–17 road victory with four tackles.
+During a Week 9 28–25 road victory over the Arizona Cardinals on Thursday Night Football, he had four tackles and his first NFL sack on Kyler Murray.
+In the next game against the Seattle Seahawks on Monday Night Football, Greenlaw recorded eight tackles, a pass deflection, and his first NFL interception off of Russell Wilson during the 27–24 overtime loss.
+The following week against the Cardinals, Greenlaw had 10 tackles in the 36–26 victory.

 During a narrow Week 14 48–46 road victory over the New Orleans Saints, Greenlaw recorded seven tackles and a pass deflection.
-Two weeks later Los Angeles Rams, he recorded a team-high 13 tackles as the 49ers narrowly won by a score of 34–31.
-In the regular-season finale against the Seahawks on Sunday Night Football, Greenlaw once again recorded a team-high 13 tackles and made a critical stop on tight end Jacob Hollister inside of the one-yard line on the final play of the drive, sealing a 26–21 road victory and securing the first seed for the 49ers in the 2019 playoffs.
+Two weeks later Los Angeles Rams, he had a team-high 13 tackles in the 34–31 victory.
+In the regular-season finale against the Seahawks on Sunday Night Football, Greenlaw once again recorded a team-high 13 tackles and made a critical stop on tight end Jacob Hollister inside of the one-yard line on the final play of the drive, sealing the 26–21 road victory and securing the #1-seed for the 49ers in the playoffs.
 Greenlaw credited review from the 49ers' Week 15 29–22 loss to the Atlanta Falcons, which ended in a similar scenario where wide receiver Julio Jones was barely able to break the plane into the endzone, for giving him the correct technique to hit Hollister high.

 Greenlaw finished his rookie year with 92 tackles, two pass deflections, a sack, and an interception in 16 games and 11 starts.
 He was named to the PFWA NFL All-Rookie Team.
-The 49ers finished atop the NFC West with a 13–3 record and the #1-seed in the playoffs.
-In the Divisional Round against the Minnesota Vikings, Greenlaw recorded four tackles and a forced fumble during the 27–10 win.
-During the National Football Conference (NFC) Championship Game against the Green Bay Packers, he recorded six tackles as the 49ers won by a score of 37–20.
-During Super Bowl LIV against the Kansas City Chiefs, Greenlaw recorded four tackles as the 49ers lost by a score of 31–20.
+The 49ers finished atop the NFC West with a 13–3 record and qualified for the playoffs.
+In the Divisional Round against the Minnesota Vikings, Greenlaw had four tackles and a forced fumble during the 27–10 victory.
+During the NFC Championship Game against the Green Bay Packers, he recorded six tackles in the 37–20 victory as the 49ers advanced to Super Bowl LIV.
+In the Super Bowl against the Kansas City Chiefs, Greenlaw had four tackles during the 31–20 loss.